tesonep/benchy/README.md

 It is possible to specify which directory containing benchmarks you want benchy to use.
 To do so, you must write `BENCHES_SCRIPT_DIR=<path to your directory> ./runAll.sh`.
 The path can be either relative or absolute.
 If not specified, `BENCHES_SCRIPT_DIR` is by default the `benchs` folder of benchy.

 By default, benchy runs 30 iterations of each benchmarks.
 It is possible to customize this by using : `ITERATIONS=<number of your choice> ./runAll.sh`.
 For instance with `ITERATIONS=1 ./runAll.sh`, each benchmark will run once.

 You can also change the number of iterations locally.
-If you run `ITERATIONS=1 BENCHES_SCRIPT_DIR=myDir ./runAll.sh` with `myDir` containing several benchmarks, including the following one, it will run this benchmark file with 2 iterations but all the others with 1 iteration (look further down to see how to create benchmark configuration).
+If you run `ITERATIONS=1 BENCHES_SCRIPT_DIR=myDir ./runAll.sh` with `myDir` being a directory containing several benchmarks, including the following one, it will run this benchmark file with 2 iterations but all the others with 1 iteration (look further down to see how to create benchmark configuration).

 ```bash
 #!/bin/bash